Authentication Methods

 Authentication Method Configuration

-Set the authentication methods for user login to the system in Settings -> Organization Management -> Authentication Methods
+Set the user login authentication method in Settings -> Organization Management -> Authentication Method

 .
-Currently, HENGSHI, LDAP, CAS, SAML2, OAUTH2, DingTalk, WeCom, CTR, Yunzhijia, JWT request parameters, Feishu, Qince, and other authentication methods are supported.
+Currently, HENGSHI, LDAP, CAS, SAML2, OAUTH2, DingTalk, Enterprise WeChat, CTR, Yunzhijia, JWT request parameters, Feishu, Qince, and other authentication methods are supported.

-When users log in to the system through an authentication method, some of their information can also be synchronized to the system via configuration items, such as synchronizing user attributes and organizational structures to the HENGSHI system.
-These configuration items are collectively referred to as general configuration items, which will be explained uniformly in General Configuration.
+When users log into the system through an authentication method, some of their information will also be synchronized to the system via configuration items, such as syncing user attributes and organizational structures to the HENGSHI system.
+These configuration items are collectively referred to as general configuration items, which will be uniformly explained in General Configuration.

 HENGSHI